elierotenberg/immutable-request/README.md

 // POST requests are not cached, the request is sent twice requester.POST('/shuffleTodoList', { seed: 42 });
 requester.POST('/shuffleTodoList', { seed: 42 });
+// clear the cache and destroy references requester.reset();
 ```